80 Examples of Onomatopoeia: Sound Words List (With Pictures & Example Sentences)

 : used to represent a soft and quiet sound of someone saying something using their breath but not their voice.

-Example sentence‘’Thank you for your support’’, she whispered.
+Example in a sentence‘’Thank you for your support’’, she whispered.

 77. Whimper